Rotorua: History

 Edwin Robertson, who died aged 74 in 1931, started with pack horses in 1869 and ran coaches from 1873.
-In 1902 the Tauranga route was sold and became Robertson & Co, then, about 1903, Rotorua Motor Coaching Co.
-Ltd. In 1904 Hot Lakes Transport, which ran trips to Taupo, Waiotapu and all the lakes, and Rotorua Motor Coaching added motor cars to their fleets of coaches.
+In 1902, the Tauranga route was sold and became Robertson & Co, then, about 1903, Rotorua Motor Coaching Co.
+Ltd. In 1904, Hot Lakes Transport, which ran trips to Taupō, Waiotapu and all the lakes, and Rotorua Motor Coaching added motor cars to their fleets of coaches.
 In 1905 E. Robertson & Co moved from Ohinemutu to the new town, close to the new railway station, which remained the main stop until InterCity moved to their stop from Hinemoa / Fenton Street to the Tourism Office in 1995.
 The last coach ran in 1919.
 When Hot Lakes Transport's assets were sold in 1920, they had 10 coaches and 3 motor cars.
-In September 1920 Rotorua Motor Transport Co. was formed and took over Hot Lakes Transport Co. and Rotorua Motor Coaching Co, continuing with similar services.
-In 1926 a consortium of local operators formed Rotorua Bus Co.
-During 1922 Kusab's transport company became K Motors, which was taken over by the railways in 1938.
+In September 1920, Rotorua Motor Transport Co. was formed and took over Hot Lakes Transport Co. and Rotorua Motor Coaching Co, continuing with similar services.
+In 1926, a consortium of local operators formed Rotorua Bus Co.
+During 1922, Kusab's transport company became K Motors, which was taken over by the railways in 1938.
 Rotorua Motor Transport and Rotorua Bus Co followed in 1940 and all became part of New Zealand Railways Road Services.

 Air

 Rotorua Regional Airport is located 9 km northeast of the city centre, off State Highway 30.
 Air New Zealand provides daily turbo-prop flights between Rotorua and Auckland, Wellington, and Christchurch airports.
 Previously Qantas also operated Boeing 737 aircraft from Christchurch, but upon their departure from domestic flights in New Zealand this was discontinued.

-Scenic and chartered flights in both helicopters and float planes are operated by Volcanic Air who are based on Rotorua's lake front.
+Scenic and chartered flights in both helicopters and float planes are operated by Volcanic Air, who are based on Rotorua's lake front.

 From 2009 to 2015 there was also an international link, with direct Sydney to Rotorua flights.

 Rail

 Rotorua is connected to the rail network by the Rotorua Branch line from Putāruru.
-Up until 2001, passenger trains ran from Auckland to Rotorua via Hamilton daily using Silver Fern railcars, terminating north of the town centre at Koutu (the original station on Amohau Street was closed and relocated to Koutu in 1989).
+Until 8 October 2001, passenger trains ran from Auckland to Rotorua via Hamilton daily using Silver Fern railcars, terminating north of the town centre at Koutu (the original station on Amohau Street was closed and relocated to Koutu on 18 August 1989).
 However, owing to poor advertising of the service and the location of the station being a 15-minute walk from the town centre in an industrial area, passenger services stopped in October 2001.
-Freight services on the line declined over the decades up until the nightly freight service stopped in 2000, largely due to a continual move of freight and passengers onto road transport using ever-improving highways in the region.
+Freight services on the line declined over the decades until the nightly freight service stopped in June 2000, largely due to a continual move of freight and passengers onto road transport using ever-improving highways in the region.
 The line is currently disused.